ali-hlayel/joke-service/README.md

 It contains 1 microservice which is implemnted by me.
 I used IntelliJ IDE for development.
 Infrastructure is created over Spring Boot, Postgres,  and RESTFul services.
+I also used Loombok and Lucene libraries.
+The aim of using Lucene is to use it for finding all jokes by text.
+This allows for faster search responses, as it searches through an index, instead of searching through text directly.

 # Joke service
 Article microservice is built as RESTFul API. it contains methods about joke details: